celery/celery/README.rst

     for using memcached as a result backend.

 :celery[cassandra]:
-    for using Apache Cassandra as a result backend with pycassa driver.

-:celery[new_cassandra]:
     for using Apache Cassandra as a result backend with DataStax driver.

 :celery[couchdb]: